Body Lift Fort Worth

 Stretch marks may not all be removed, and post-procedure weight gain/loss/pregnancy can affect your results.
 Other possible risks include nerve/vessel/muscle injury, persistent edema, fullness of the mons, flap loss, cardiac/pulmonary/stroke/DVT/PE events, death, etc.

 Contact Our Office

-If you’re interested in learning more about body lift surgery, contact our office to schedule a consultation today.
+If you’re interested in finding out if a body lift in Fort Worth is right for you, contact our office to schedule a consultation today.
 Dr. Candis Lovelace is a board-certified plastic surgeon who can help you achieve your aesthetic goals with safe and effective surgical procedures that are customized to fit your unique needs.